 Definition'''''Binge drinking''''' is defined as a pattern of alcohol consumption that brings the blood alcohol concentration (BAC) level to 0.08% or above.
 This typically happens when men consume 5 or more drinks, and when women consume 4 or more drinks, in about 2 hours.^1^ It is listed as the percentage of survey respondents who reported binge drinking during the 30 days prior to the survey. [[img src ="https://www.cdc.gov/vitalsigns/alcohol-screening-counseling/images/problem1_970px.jpg" width = "652" height= "455"]]

 NumeratorNumber of survey respondents who reported binge drinking during the 30 days prior to the survey.

-As with all surveys, some error results from nonresponse (e.g., refusal to participate in the survey or to answer specific questions), and measurement (e.g., social desirability or recall bias).
+Data Interpretation IssuesTo reduce bias and more accurately represent population data, the BRFSS survey methodology changed.
+In 2009, the survey began including surveys on cellular phones in addition to landline phones.
+And a new weighting methodology, known as "iterative proportional fitting" (raking) was implemented.
+More details about these changes can be found [https://ibis.health.utah.gov/pdf/opha/resource/brfss/RakingImpact2011.pdf here].
+As with all surveys, some error results from non-response (e.g., refusal to participate in the survey or to answer specific questions), and measurement (e.g., social desirability or recall bias).
 Error was minimized by use of strict calling protocols, good questionnaire design, standardization of interviewer behavior, interviewer training, and frequent, on-site interviewer monitoring and supervision.

-Healthy People Objective SA-14.3:Reduce the proportion of persons engaging in binge drinking during the past month--Adults aged 18 years and older
+Healthy People Objective SA-14.3:Reduce the proportion of persons engaging in binge drinking during the past 30 days--adults aged 18 years and older

 U.S. Target: 24.4 percent